ec-europa/joinup-dev/README.md

 #### Build the project

-Execute the Task Runner command `toolkit:build-dev` to build a development instance, then install the site with `toolkit:install-clean`:
+Run Composer install to get all dependencies and prepare the code base, then install the site with `toolkit:install-clean`:

 ```
-$ ./vendor/bin/run toolkit:build-dev
+$ composer install
 $ ./vendor/bin/run toolkit:install-clean
 ```